 - Maintaining and creating reliable, living wage jobs and economic opportunity built around our greatest asset – our natural resources;

 - Facilitating and demonstrating land stewardship that supports resilient, functional ecosystems across ownerships;

-- Providing youth with opportunities to engage in local land–based traditions and knowledge while embracing 21st century understanding, the evolving role communities can have in resource management, and awareness of the relevance of rural, resource-based communities to our broader society.
+- Connecting both residents and visitors with opportunities to engage in local land–based traditions, the evolving role communities can have in resource management, and awareness of the relevance of rural, resource-based communities to our broader society.

 We see these efforts as inextricably tied and, wherever possible, work to further each in connection with the others.